The American Chemical Society Petroleum Research Fund: Fueling Innovation in Energy Science

 Weak Letters of Support

 For faculty grants, letters from department chairs or collaborators carry weight.
-Plus, generic templates don't.
+So generic templates don't.
 Ask recommenders to speak specifically to your track record, the project's feasibility, and institutional commitment (lab space, cost-sharing, technician support).
 Give them your proposal draft so their letters align with your narrative.

 Strategies for Success